psganesh/TestNotes/AWS_Notes.md

       - Use Case
         - Is Object caching is primary goal, for ex to offload your DB?
 	- Simple caching model?
-	- Are you planning on running large cache nodes and require multithreaded performance with utilization of multiple CPU cores?
+	- Are you planning on running large cache nodes and require multi-threaded performance with utilization of multiple CPU cores?
 	- scale your cache horizontally as you grow?
     - Redis
       - open source in-memory key-value store that supports data structure such as sorted sets and Lists.